Phising-Detection-Team/phishing_detection/README.md

 ### Multi-Agent System (LLMs Directory)

-A sophisticated multi-agent AI system using **Semantic Kernel orchestration** with AI-powered function calling where two specialized agents compete in an adversarial competition.
+A sophisticated multi-agent AI system using **Semantic Kernel orchestration** with AI-powered function calling where specialized agents compete in an adversarial competition.

+#### 🏗️ Architecture

+**Entity-Service Pattern with Optional Binding**
+- **Entities**: Independent state holders (API keys, clients, configuration)
+- **Services**: Flexible operation providers supporting dual-mode usage
+- **Optional Binding**: Services can be bound to entities (for Semantic Kernel) or stateless (with entity parameter)
+- **No Adapter Layer**: Services register directly with Semantic Kernel

 #### 🎭 Agents